KonstaT/KonstaT.github.io/_devices/rpi4/LineageOS18-ATV.md

 4. Plug in the USB device to your Raspberry Pi, remove any sdcard, and boot

 Q: How to boot to TWRP recovery?
-*A: You can boot to TWRP by selecting recovery option in Android power menu after enabling advanced restart options.*
+*A: You can boot to TWRP by selecting Settings -> Device preferences -> Reboot -> Recovery after enabling advanced restart options.*

 *If mouse cursor doesn't appear, try replugging your mouse.*